Paying for Care

 Long-Term Care Insurance

-For some people, long term care insurance provides a safety blanket because most policies will help pay for a prolonged stay in a nursing home.
+For some people, long term care insurance provides a safety blanket, because most policies will help pay for a prolonged stay in a nursing home.
 Some long-term care insurance policies include paying for care you may receive in assisted living or at home.
-Purchasing such insurance late in life can be prohibitively expensive but compared to the cost of care it may be worth exploring.
+Purchasing such insurance late in life can be prohibitively expensive, but compared to the cost of care it may be worth exploring.
 Be sure to know what you’re buying and what it covers before you sign anything!
-Virginia’s Insurance Counseling and Assistance Program (VICAP) may be able to help you with questions about long term care insurance.
+Virginia’s Insurance Counseling and Assistance Program (VICAP) may be able to help you with questions about long-term care insurance.

 Life Insurance